open-webrtc-toolkit/owt-server/doc/servermd/Server.md

    > **Note**: The libfdk_aac is designated as "non-free", please make sure you have got proper authority before using it.

-1. Go to Release-<Version>/access_agent folder, compile ffmpeg with libfdk_acc with below command:
+1. Go to Release-<Version>/avstream_agent folder, compile ffmpeg with libfdk_acc with below command:

         compile_ffmpeg_with_libfdkaac.sh
 > **Note**: This compiling script need install all dependencies for ffmpeg with libfdk_aac.
 If that is not expected on deployment machines, please run it on other proper machine.

-2. Copy all output libraries under ffmpeg_libfdkaac_lib folder to Release-<Version>/access_agent/lib to replace the existing ones.
+2. Copy all output libraries under ffmpeg_libfdkaac_lib folder to Release-<Version>/avstream_agent/lib to replace the existing ones.

 ### 2.3.6 Use your own certificate {#Conferencesection2_3_6}

 The default certificate (certificate.pfx) for the MCU is located in the Release-<Version>/<Component>/cert folder.
 When using HTTPS and/or secure socket.io connection, you should use your own certificate for each server.
 First, you should edit nuve/nuve.toml, webrtc_agent/agent.toml, portal/portal.toml to provide the path of each certificate for each server, under the key keystorePath.
 See Table 2-4 for details.

 We use PFX formatted certificates in MCU.
 See https://nodejs.org/api/tls.html for how to generate a self-signed certificate by openssl utility.
-We recommend using 2048-bits private key for the certificates.
+We recommend using 2048-bit private key for the certificates.
+But if you meet DTLS SSL connection error in your environment, please use 1024-bit instead of 2048-bit private key because of a known network MTU issue.

 After editing the configuration file, you should run `./initcert.js` inside each component to input your passphrases for the certificates, which would then store them in an encrypted file.
 Be aware that you should have node binary in your shell's $PATH to run the JS script.